 "I want chicken wings at my funeral."
 A character in the movie American Gangster

-Buffalo Chicken Wings are a true American Classic.
 Some will say the quintessential American foods are hot dogs and hamburgers, but they have their roots in Europe.
-Wings, however, were born in the USA, made from a part of the chicken that once upon a time was used for soup stock.
+Buffalo Chicken Wings were born in the USA, made from a part of the chicken that once upon a time was used for soup stock.
 Scrap.
 Heck, even chickens can't use chicken wings.

 The popular dish was invented in Buffalo, NY, at the now fabled Anchor Bar, still at the original location, 1047 Main St., although ownership has changed.